pranali1911/Horse_vs_Human_Classification/README.md

 # Model Prediction

- • I have used the picture of myself and the model predicted human, so the model is accurate in classification of human vs horse.
+ • I have used the picture of horse and the model predicted horse, so the model is accurate in classification of human vs horse.